-Q: Could tender breasts mean that I am pregnant?
+Could tender breasts and sore, hard nipples mean that I am pregnant?

 - Progesterone changes after ovulation

-- Pregnancy -- Breast tenderness is often among the first symptoms of pregnancy, but as a sign of pregnancy it usually would not occur until after you miss your period
+- Pregnancy: Breast tenderness as a sign of pregnancy usually will not occur until after you miss your period

 - Approach of menopause (once your menstrual periods have stopped completely, breast tenderness often goes away unless you are taking hormone replacement therapy)

-- Given birth recently and your breasts are swollen or hard: Postpartum breast tenderness could mean that there is an infection, and only an examination can find out what is going on
+- If you have given birth recently and your breasts are swollen or hard, postpartum breast tenderness could mean that there is an infection, and only an examination can find out what is going on.

-- Noticed a new lump associated with the pain that does not go away after your menstrual period
+- If you notice a new lump associated with the pain that does not go away after your menstrual period

-- Discharge from your nipples, especially blood or pus
+- If you see discharge from your nipples, especially blood or pus

-- Signs of a breast infection, including localized redness, pus, or fever
+- If you have signs of a breast infection, including localized redness, pus, or fever